 What It Is

 UberStudent is a Debian-based Linux distribution with an emphasis on educational apps, though there’s a lot more here than that.
 Because the distribution takes up an entire DVD, you’ll find a wide variety of packages ranging from video editing to gaming to image manipulation to good old-fashioned academic writing.
-For a quick overview, check out the official UberStudent presentation.
+For a quick overview, check out.

 An Open Office plugin allows you to quickly insert in-paper citations, and also to automatically generate a bibliography whenever you’re ready.
 You can even pick which style of citation you’re going for.